 Panaeolus cinctulus Dose

 The maximum known potency of P. cinctulus puts them at about half as strong as your average P. cubensis variety.
-However, like other psilocybin-containing mushroom species, the alkaloid content of P. cinctulus may vary between both young and old mushrooms, as well as between mushrooms picked in different regions.
+However, like other psilocybin-containing mushroom species, the alkaloid content of P. cinctulus may vary between young and old mushrooms and between mushrooms picked in different regions.
 Given this variation in potency, some have found that a psychedelic experience brought on by a particularly strong batch of P. cinctulus might be more comparable to trip on a weaker variety of P. cubensis.

-This means that if you’re used to dosing with P. cubensis, a good starting point for consuming P. cinctulus would be at least the same amount as your preferred P. cubensis dose.
-If after an hour or so you’re not feeling the familiar effects, then you can always take a little more and see how you go from there.
-It’s best to proceed with caution when trying out any new species of psychedelic mushroom for the first time, and understand that when it comes to finding a comfortable dosage, a few weaker dose-finding trips might be preferable to one that’s far too intense.
+If you’re used to dosing with P. cubensis, a good starting point for consuming P. cinctulus would be at least the same amount as your preferred P. cubensis dose.
+If you’re not feeling the familiar effects after an hour or so, you can always take a little more and see how you go from there.
+It’s best to proceed with caution when trying out any new species of psychedelic mushroom for the first time and understand that when it comes to finding a comfortable dosage, a few weaker dose-finding trips might be preferable to one that’s far too intense.

 Panaeolus cinctulus Identification

 The caps of P. cinctulus mushrooms can grow up to around two inches in diameter when fully mature, turning from dome-shaped (hemispherical or convex) to flat as they grow in size.
 The color of the cap changes as the mushroom dries out (hygrophanous), with moist caps looking reddish-brown and dry caps taking on a creamy white appearance.
 The older Latin name for this mushroom translates to “somewhat (sub) girdled (balteat)” and refers to the darker band found around the edge of fresher caps.
-This zonate band can help in identifying the mushroom—but keep in mind that this feature may become less obvious as the cap begins to dry.
+This zonate band can help identify the mushroom—but remember that this feature may become less obvious as the cap begins to dry.

 Underneath the cap, the densely packed gills are attached to the stem either narrowly (adnexed) or broadly (adnexed).
-The gills start out cream-colored in young specimens but mature through brown to sooty black as the spores begin to develop.
-The hollow stem of P. cinctulus lacks any remnants of a veil and can reach up to four inches in height.
-The stem is a similar color to the cap and exhibits the same hygrophanous characteristics, though it also has a white-powdery (pruinose) or fibrous (fibrilose) coating.
+The gills start cream-colored in young specimens but mature through brown to sooty black as the spores develop.
+The hollow stem of P. cinctulus lacks any veil remnants and can reach up to four inches in height.
+The stem is a similar color to the cap and exhibits the same hygrophanous characteristics, though it also has a white powdery (pruinose) or fibrous (fibrillose) coating.